thakurdiwakar/Interview-Skills-Development/README.md

 Welcome to Interview Questions, a repository of commonly asked interview questions for various industries and job functions.
 Whether you're preparing for a job interview or looking to improve your skills, our repository provides a comprehensive set of questions to help you succeed.

+### Getting Started

+1. Fork the repository.
+2. Create a new branch for your contribution.
+3. Make your changes and test them locally.
+4. Push your changes to your fork.
+5. Open a pull request (PR) with a clear description of your changes and their purpose.

 ## Topics

 Our repository covers the following topics: